remix-run/remix/docs/guides/typescript.md

 }
 ```

-Then you can run that script as part of continuous integration alongside your tests.
+Then you can run that script as part of continuous integration, alongside your tests.

 Remix has TypeScript type definitions built-in as well.
 The starter templates create a `remix.env.d.ts` file that is referenced by the `tsconfig.json`: